nevalenaginda/Backend-Zwallet/README.md

 ## 🧐 Introduction

-Zwallet is an E-Wallet Web Application with PIN and Password security so that users can transact safely.
+Zwallet is an E-Wallet Application with PIN and Password security so users can have transaction safely.
+Other features are user profile, user search, and transfer history.
 This is the backend service for this app.
-You can see the frontend service [here](https://github.com/nevalenaginda/Backend-Zwallet/tree/week2).
+You can see the frontend service [here](https://github.com/nevalenaginda/Frontend-Zwallet).

 ## 💻 Features